SanjoySaha24/devTinder/znotesAndHW/homework.md

 install jsonwebtoken
-in login api, after email and password validation, create a JWT token and send it to user in cookies read the cookies inside your profile API and find the logged in user
+in login api, after email and password validation, create a JWT token and send it to user in cookies read the cookies inside your profile API and find the logged in user userAuth middleware add the userAuth middleware in profile API and a new send connection Request api set the expiry of jwt token and cookies to 7 days create userSchema method to getJWT() create userSchema method to comparepassword(passwordInputByUser)

+s2e11
+- explore tinder APIs
+- create a list all API you can think of in dev tinder
+- group multiple routes under respective routers